chef-boneyard/chef-rfc/new/resource-actions.md

   is declared.
 - Delayed and immediate notifications are local to the action.

-This is equivalent to `use_inline_providers` in a Provider, and in fact is implemented that way.
-We just call out the behavior here to make it clear what will happen.
+This is equivalent to what `use_inline_resources` in an LWRP does, and we will keep them orthogonal as much as possible.

 #### Action composition and inheritance